IA2: Alignment with ICL Activations Improves Supervised Fine-Tuning: Inducing ICL-like behavior in SFT Models

 \section{Inducing ICL-like behavior in SFT Models}

 In this section, we will discuss our two-step SFT pipeline.
 First, we propose our priming step (\act) which incentivizes ICL-like functional behavior.
-Then, we discuss how performing further SFT on these ICL-aligned weights results in much better adaptation qualities. \textbf{\act---ICL Activation Alignment:} In~\S\ref{sec:motiv}, we found SFT to have little \asim with ICL.
-To increase \asim, and hence the functional similarity with ICL, we design the following goal (\act) for each layer of $M_\Theta$:
+Then, we discuss how performing further SFT on these ICL-aligned weights results in much better adaptation qualities.